martinvonz/jj/docs/FAQ.md

 would like to keep both commits with this change ID, you can `jj duplicate` one of them before abandoning it.

-Usually, the different commits associated with the divergent change ID should all appear in the log, but due to #2476, they may not.
-If that happens, you can either use `jj log -r 'all()' | grep <change id>` or disable the `revsets.short-prefixes` config option.

 ### How do I deal with conflicted branches ('??' after branch name)?

 A [conflicted branch][branches_conflicts] is a branch that refers to multiple